discretize/discretize-guides/builds/revenant/power-renegade/index.md

 ### Legends

 **<Skill name="Legendary Renegade Stance"/>**: Recent patches have changed Renegade Stance interaction.
-Be mindful of interactions.
+Be mindful of interactions with itself and <Skill name="Legendary Centaur Stance"/>.
 Activating a stance automatically applies <Boon name="Protection"/> from the trait, <Trait name="All for One"/>.

 - <Skill name="Breakrazors Bastion"/> - Heal skill that when buffed, provides barrier.
-In general this skill is used to apply the 'Band Together' trait for other stances.
+In general this skill should be used to apply the 'Band Together' trait for other stances.
 - <Skill name="Razorclaws Rage"/> - Can be used to apply <Condition name="Bleeding"/> on attack for a party.
 Can be used in situations where you have excess energy.
 - <Skill name="Darkrazors Daring"/> - Your main CC skill as a Renegade. <Control name="Daze"/>s enemies in an area around it for 600 Defiance bar damage.
 Is also used as a <Control name="Stun"/> break.
-However be mindful that this does activate <Trait name="Contained Temper"/>, giving 15 extra energy.Make sure to legend swap after stun breaking to activate <Trait name="Charged Mists"/>.
+However be mindful that this does activate <Trait name="Contained Temper"/>, giving 15 extra energy.
+Make sure to **NOT** legend swap after stun breaking to activate <Trait name="Charged Mists"/>.
-- <Skill name="Icerazors Ire"/> - Summons a spirit that deals high damage to enemies around it and inflicts <Condition name="Vulnerability"> on the targets.</Condition>.
+- <Skill name="Icerazors Ire"/> - The highest damage skill for Renegade stance.
+Applies <Condition name="Vulnerability"> on targets.</Condition>.
 Try to enhance this with other stances to provide extra damage through chilled.
-Use this after <Skill name="Darkrazors Daring"/> to ehance the damage.
+Use this after <Skill name="Darkrazors Daring"/> in an opener to enhance the damage.
 - <Skill name="Soulcleaves Summit"/> - This skill now prevents energy drain.
 Can be used for the purposes of a fire field for pre-buffing or blasting mid fights, however in general, is used the least as a part of the rotation.

 ---